How Gemstones and Minerals durability is analyzed?

 - Fingernail ———- 2.5

 All substances are considered to be composed of small particles called ATOMS.
 These minute particles are held together by a force of attraction called COHESION, which tends to resist any separation between the atoms.
-When a substance is broken it is done by a force that over comes this attraction.
+When a substance is broken it is done by a force that overcomes this attraction.
 Thus the stronger the cohesion, the greater will be the effort necessary to break the substance.

 Note: Mostly gems are crystalline.
-The few are non crystalline or poly crystalline.
+The few are noncrystalline or polycrystalline.

 This type can face force e.g plastic

-It refers to absence of ability to withstand distortion without separation.
+It refers to the absence of the ability to withstand distortion without separation.
 For example, the stone or minerals which are broken down or becomes power instead bending or flatting while struck with sufficient force.
 Such stones or minerals are called ” Brittle”.

 Examples: Emerald, Opal, Fluorite, Amber, Some Zircon, Tanzanite and Moonstones.
-Brittle does not mean to be broken down easily but finally turns into powder like piece instead being flattened as copper or silver does.
+Brittle does not mean to be broken down easily but finally turns into powder like piece instead of being flattened as copper or silver does.
 All gemstones or minerals are specified as brittle which are further divided into ” FRIABLE (turns into grains) ” SOFT” (easily to be powdered) and ” TOUGH” (offers a bit resistance to be separated).

 - Stones should not be kept in one bag because rubbing can damage to them.